Mimosa Champagne Gelatin Shots

 Donna Elick

 Champagne Jello Shots are fun and delicious!
-This mimosa jello shot recipe is easy to make and is the perfect treat for a holiday party.
+This mimosa Jello shot recipe is easy to make and is the perfect treat for a holiday party.

 5 stars from 1 review